washer83/osrsreboxed-db/README.md

 ### Monster Drops

 Most monsters in OSRS drop items when they have been defeated (killed).
 All monster drops are stored in the `drops` property in an array containing properties about the item drop.
-When using the PyPi `osrsbox` package, these drops are represented by a list of `MonsterDrops` object type.
+When using the PyPi `osrsreboxed` package, these drops are represented by a list of `MonsterDrops` object type.
 When parsing the raw JSON files, the drops are stored in an array, that are nested under the `drops` key.
 The data included with the monster drops are the item `id`, item `name`, the drop `rarity`, whether the drop is `noted` and any `drop_requirements`.
 All of the properties available for item drops are listed in the table below including the property name, the data types used, a description of the property, if the property is required to be populated, and if the property is nullable (able to be set to `null` or `None`).

 | Property | Data type | Description | Required | Nullable |
 | -------- | --------- | ----------- | -------- |----------|